voidabhi/TheZineAPI/README.md

 Dependencies
 ============

-The library is built on top of 'Requests' and 'BeautifulSoup' modules.
+The library is built on top of `Requests` and `BeautifulSoup` modules.

 Built By
 ==========